Hexagon/blog/README.md

-# README for hexagon.56k.guru Blog
+# Hexagon's Blog

 ## Introduction

 Welcome to the source code repository for my blog - [hexagon.56k.guru](https://hexagon.56k.guru), powered by Deno and Lume.
-Feel free to dive into the code, contribute, or even guest blog!
+Feel free to check out the code, contribute, or even guest blog!

 ## Getting Started